Review of What the Internet Is Doing to Our Brains: The Shallows, by Nicholas Carr

 As we started reading more, Carr says “Readers disengaged their attention from the outward flow of passing stimuli in order to engage it more deeply with an inward flow of words, ideas, and emotions.
 That was — and is — the essence of the unique mental process of deep reading” (65).
 Books and deep reading, made abundant through the technological invention of the printing press, enabled this shift in our mental processes.

 Technological determinists would say that you can see the influence of the book in its design.
 Books involve a one-on-one reader-to-author experience, offline, requiring readers to follow extended logic expressed through many pages, demanding an advanced understanding of concepts and language.
-Not long after the printing press revolution do we have books everywhere — apparently as many books in 50 years as scribes had written in the previous 1,000 years (69).
+Not long after the printing press revolution did we have books everywhere — apparently as many books in 50 years as scribes had written in the previous 1,000 years (69).
 And before long we then see a flowering of great thinkers, writers, and philosophers: “Shakespeare, Cervantes, Moliere, and Milton, not to mention Bacon and Descartes” (70).

 Surprisingly, some alarmists downplayed the benefits of the printing press because it also brought a lot of trash fiction, romances, gutter journalism, pornography, etc. Even so, Carr says “the arrival of movable-type printing was a central event in the history of Western culture and the development of the Western mind” (73).
 Books expanded language.
 The English language expanded from several thousand words to nearly a million (75).
 And, coming back to Ong, “As language expanded, consciousness deepened,” notes Carr (75).